christineadriane/cevora-copilotstudio-training/labs/lab-01/README.md

 - "I don’t know where to put behavior rules."

 ## 🌐 Introduction
-You’ll stand up a focused agent called Caffio.
-It behaves like a friendly coffee expert and recipe assistant.
-You’ll author explicit instructions (scope, tone, behavior, and tasks) and connect two public websites as knowledge sources.
+You’ll set up a focused agent called HR-Agent.
+It behaves like a friendly HR assistant answering questions around HR policies in a company.
+You’ll author explicit instructions (scope, tone, behavior, and tasks) and connect a public website as a knowledge source.
 You’ll also map the agent to a solution via advanced settings and validate the conversation in the Test pane.

 ## 🎓 Core Concepts Overview
 | Concept | Why it matters |